 Stacy received his 4 year graduate degree in acupuncture at the Jung Tao School of Classical Chinese Medicine.
 Taking the best from both Eastern and Western medicine, Stacy has post graduate acupuncture studies in both Orthopedic and Sports Medicine for pain and blends this with his Eastern training in both Dr. Tan and Master Tung's style acupuncture.
 He has also completed advanced acupuncture training in internal medicine; fertility; women's health and pediatric care.
 Stacy has trained in both Chinese and Japanese acupuncture methods and uses Japanese needling techniques, which are often called "pain free" needling.

 In addition to his acupuncture education, Stacy graduated from the Carolina School of Massage Therapy in 1997, and has many years of medical massage experience.
 Stacy combines Tui Na, a form of Chinese medical massage, with his extensive knowledge of Western techniques.
 Stacy has post-graduate training in neuromuscular therapy; myofascial massage; structural body work and shonishen, a form of Japanese pediatric massage.

 Stacy sees Chinese medicine and massage as an important part of everyone's health as they journey through life from their first week of birth to their golden years.
 Stacy looks forward to forming a partnership with you to help bring greater vitality to your body and to help you usher in the positive changes you want to make in your life.

 Finding your path to wellness will likely involve more than massage alone.
 Carrboro Massage Therapy is pleased to offer complementary health services under the same roof.
-Also housed in the Ashe Street office are psychotherapist Margaret Rhee, LCSW, acupuncturist Stacy Hewitt, and aesthetician Amanda Martin.
+Also housed in the Ashe Street office are psychotherapists Margaret Rhee, LCSW and Gina Ke, LCSC, and acupuncturist Stacy Hewitt.
 For more information on these health care providers, please follow the links to their websites here or on our Resources page.